• Mental Health

 Parent Fails to Support & Respect Their Child’s Boundaries

 Parents who commit emotional incest do not respect their child’s needs for autonomy, independence, and privacy as they grow older.
 They may overstep boundaries by snooping in their child’s phone or room without a legitimate need to do so.
-They may also prevent their children from developing friendships with peers by prohibiting playdates and sleepovers.
+The parent may be overly controlling, preventing their children from developing friendships with peers by prohibiting playdates and sleepovers.
 Allowing a child to mature and venture out from the parent threatens the emotionally incestuous parent’s sense of security and they will do anything to keep this from happening.

 Healthy parents recognize that children need more privacy, independence, and autonomy as they grow older.
 Even though it may be difficult to loosen the reins, healthy parents do so in a way that is appropriate for the child’s age and maturity level.
 Children are gradually given more freedom and are encouraged to “leave the nest” when they’re ready.